On the fence between Curacao vs Aruba? This post will help you decide which island is better for you!

 Curacao is very safe as well and is also considered one of the safest Caribbean islands, but Aruba does win here according to statistics (most crimes don’t involve tourists, though).

-All in all, both islands are very safe, so I wouldn’t take much consideration in regard to safety.
+All in all, both islands are very safe, so I wouldn’t take much consideration in regard to safety even as a solo female traveler in Aruba.

 As a female, I did experience a lot more harassment while walking on the street in Curacao, so solo female travelers might want to keep that in mind (it was pretty harmless, but it made me feel very uncomfortable).